Dividend futures bounce indicates despair lifting

 That was the last time there was a sharp cut in dividends, which was triggered by the financial crisis.

-JPMorgan estimates that while 130 companies on the STOXX 600 have cut dividends and 16 on the S&P 500, another 30 firms in Europe will follow suit.
+JPMorgan estimates that while 130 companies on the STOXX 600 have cut dividends and 16 on the S&P 500 .SPX, another 30 firms in Europe will follow suit.

 In this gloom, it may indeed be optimistic to expect a dividend recovery next year.
 But futures imply 45-50% dividend discounts as far out as 2024, relative to consensus estimates, Barclays noted late last week, describing this as “too harsh”.